ludovicocaldara/adg-vector/terraform/README.md

-# OCI ExaScale 23ai Terraform Stack
+# TODO: OCI ExaScale 23ai Terraform Stack

 This stack creates the smallest ExaScale 23ai database and a Data Guard standby on Oracle Cloud Infrastructure.